Joshua's Docs - Docker Cheatsheet, notes, and more

 • docker ps

-• Restart a container with changes after a .yml / yaml config change?
+• Restart a container with changes?

 • Bring up, and force image rebuild: